pods-framework/pods-alternative-cache/readme.txt

 This plugin requires the [Pods Framework](http://wordpress.org/plugins/pods/) version 2.4 or later to run.

 For more information on how to use this plugin, see [https://pods.io/2014/04/16/introducing-pods-alternative-cache/](https://pods.io/2014/04/16/introducing-pods-alternative-cache/).

+Also check out the FAQ below for more details on customizing the configuration through your wp-config.php file.

 == Installation ==